tsolomko/SWCompression/README.md

 A framework with (de)compression algorithms and functions for processing various archives and containers.

-## What
+## What is this?

-SWCompression --- is a framework with a collection of different functions to:
+SWCompression &mdash; is a framework with a collection of functions for:

-1. Decompress (and sometimes compress) using different algorithms.
+1. Decompression (and sometimes compression) using different algorithms.
-2. Read (and sometimes write) different archives.
+2. Reading (and sometimes writing) archives of different formats.
-3. Read containers such as ZIP, TAR and 7-Zip.
+3. Reading containers such as ZIP, TAR and 7-Zip.

 It also works both on Apple platforms and __Linux__.

-In the tables below full list of available features is presented.
+All features are listed in the tables below.
 "TBD" means that feature is planned but not implemented (yet).

 |               | Deflate | BZip2 | LZMA/LZMA2 |